New Frontier Hotel and Casino: New Frontier (1998–2007)

-Proposed redevelopment
+Redevelopment proposals

+Following the closure of the New Frontier, there had been multiple redevelopment proposals.

 The Plaza project failed to materialize, due to financial problems brought on by the Great Recession.
 Wynn offered to beautify the vacant site with landscaping, and was also approached by El Ad several times to take over the land and develop it.
 However, he declined as he considered such a project too much of a financial risk.
 Wynn blamed what he saw as anti-business policies of U.S. president Barack Obama, and a challenging level of debt as a consequence of El Ad having paid what proved too high a price for the property.

 In 2014, Crown Resorts purchased the property for $280 million and partnered with Oaktree Capital Management.
 A year later, they announced plans to build a casino resort known as Alon Las Vegas.
 However, Crown Resorts pulled out of the project in 2016, and it was eventually canceled.

 Wynn Resorts bought the land and four adjacent acres in early 2018, for $336 million.
 The company announced plans to build Wynn West, a new casino resort to complement the existing Wynn and Encore properties.
 Steve Wynn, amid sexual assault allegations against him, resigned from his company shortly after the announcement.
 Matt Maddox took over as CEO, and plans for Wynn West were shelved.
+In 2024, the county extended permits for the site, giving Wynn until April 2026 to begin construction on an unnamed resort expansion.
+The project would include additional casino space and a hotel tower with 1,100 rooms.